NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ```

 Note that this does not use the `rec` keyword to reuse `withFeature` in `configureFlags`.
+The `rec` keyword works at the syntax level and is unaware of overriding.

 Instead, the definition references `self`, allowing users to change `withFeature`
 consistently with `overrideAttrs`.

+`self` also contains the attribute `public`, which represents the final package,
+including the output paths, etc.

 Let's look at a more elaborate example to understand the differences between
 various bindings: